-DP - Ed ucational Program Chart (Regional Engineer Developm nent Program) Regional Engineer Development Program DP1:< Advanced expertise and academic knowledge> Students possess advanced expertise, skilk and ethical standards for research implementation that enable them to independently conduct research and development activities in the field of the regional technology-based industries.
-DP3:< Social involvement > Students have the ability to discuss and evaluate the roles and responsibilities of science and technology from diverse perspectives of society and the environment as individuals involved in the dissemination and utilization of science and technology.
-Advanced Research Ethics 0 0 Common Sub jects of the English in Science and Technology 0 O Master's l Program Academic Presentation 0 0 - Mater Research 1.2 0 0 0 Advanced Data Science 0 0 0 Advanced Seminar on SDGs Ö Ö 0 Common Managemen t Internship 0 0 Subjects of Safety and Health Management 0 0 Industrial Basics for Management of Chemicals 0 0 Science and Leadership Theory and Practice 0 0 Technology, Fundamental Project Management 0 0 and Public Subjects Advanced Management of Technology 0 0 Infrastructure Advanced Mathematics 1A, 1B 0 Advanced Mathematics 2A, 2B 0 Toward the Realization of an Inclusive Society 0 Field Sensing and Applications O 0 0 Fundamental Introduction to Regional Industry Engineering O 0 0 Subjects On-the-spot Survey 1 0 O 0 Subjects On-the-spot Survey 2 0 0 0 Introduction to Reliability Engineering O 0 0 Specialized Self Design Introduction to Safety Engineering Ō 0 0 Subjects Subjects Introduction to Automatic Control 1 Subjects Introduction to Naval Architecture and Ocean 0 1 Engineering 1 Practical Regional Cooperation Project Research 1 0 0 0 1 Subjects Regional Cooperation Project Research 2 0 0 0 Subjects Practical Work Experience in Regional Industry 0 0
+DP - Ec lucational Program Chart (Regional Engineer Developm nent Program) Regional Engineer Development Program DP1:< Advanced expertise and academic knowledge> Students possess advanced expertise, skills and ethical standards for research implementation that enable them to independently conduct research and development activities in the field of the regional technology-based industries.
+DP2:< Research and development ability > Students have the ability to analyze the essence of various issues in society based on their own academic knowledge and a broad perspective, take the lead in solving these issues through the process of advanced research, study and development, and disseminate the results of their work.
+DP3:< Social involvement> Students have the ability to discuss and evaluate the roles and responsibilities of science and technology from diverse perspectives of society and the environment as individuals involved in the dissemination and utilization of science and technology.
+Advanced Research Ethics 0 0 Common Sub jects of the English in Science and Technology 0 0 Master's Program Academic Presentation 0 0 Mater Research 1,2 0 0 0 Advanced Data Science 0 O 0 Common Advanced Seminar on SDGs Ó O 0 Internship Ō 0 Subjects of M Safety and Health Management 0 0 Industrial wanagemen Basics for Management of Chemicals 0 0 Science and l Foundamental Leadership Theory and Practice O 0 Technology, Subjects Project Management 0 0 and Public Subjects Advanced Management of Technology 0 0 Infrastructure Advanced Mathematics 1A, 1B 0 Advanced Mathematics 2A, 2B 0 Toward the Realization of an Inclusive Society 0 Field Sensing and Applications O 0 0 Fundamental Introduction to Regional Industry Engineering 0 0 0 Subjects On-the-spot Survey 1 0 0 0 Subjects On-the-spot Survey 2 0 0 0 Introduction to Reliability Engineering O 0 0 Specialized Salf Dagim Introduction to Safety Engineering 0 0 0 Subjects Subjects Introduction to Automatic Control 0 Subjects Introduction to Naval Architecture and Ocean Engineering 9 Practical Regional Cooperation Project Research 1 0 0 0 Subjects Regional Cooperation Project Research 2 0 0 Subjects Practical Work Experience in Regional Industry

-Master's Program Regional Engineer Development Program, Graduate School of Science and Engineering
+Master's Progra am: Regional Ei ngineer Developr nent Program, Graduate School of Science a nd Engineering